tobyzerner/json-api-server/docs/show.md

-# Show
+# Show Endpoint

-Use the Show endpoint to allow resources to be retrieved by ID.

-The Show endpoint handles `GET /{type}/{id}` requests and responds with a JSON:API document containing a single resource object.
+The `Show` endpoint handles GET requests to resources (e.g. `GET /posts/1`) and responds with a JSON:API document containing a single resource object.

-To enable it for a resource, add the Show endpoint to your `endpoints` array:
+To enable it for a resource or collection, add the `Show` endpoint to the `endpoints` array:

 ```php
 use Tobyz\JsonApiServer\Endpoint\Show;